sncosmo/sncosmo/docs/overview.rst

 Stability
 ---------

-The basic features of the models, bandpasses and magnitude systems can be considered "fairly" stable (but no guarantees).
+The basic features of the models, bandpasses and magnitude systems can be considered "fairly" stable.
 The fitting and typing functionalities are more experimental and the API may change as it gets more real-world testing.

 History
 -------